 Set an efficient process for filing and managing leaves

 The first step is to simplify the leave application process.
-Provide a way for employees to easily apply for leaves and for managers to approve or decline requests promptly.
+Provide a way for Australian employees to easily apply for leaves and for managers to approve or decline requests promptly.
 Additionally, you must eliminate processes that are prone to miscommunication and response delays.

 When staff go on vacation, it’s essential to plan and account for the days they’re not around and see how operations will be affected.
 Set a window of time for filing planned leaves, so you can prepare ahead, cover all your bases, and adjust schedules when necessary.